It's NOT Safe to Use Cortisone on the Face Indefinitely.

 I tell my patients that if the rash is not getting better within two weeks, they need to come in and let me rethink treatment.
 My ultimate treatment goal for chronic inflammatory skin rashes is that my patients only need to use cortisone every now and then for just a day or two.

 - It gives me a chance to double check that the cortisone cream is still an appropriate treatment for their skin problem.
 Remember, the skin has a limited vocabulary.
-Not every itchy, red, and scaly rash should be treated with cortisone; other skin rashes can develop and look similar but require different treatments.
+Not every itchy or stingy, red, and scaly rash should be treated with cortisone; other skin rashes can develop and look similar but require different treatments.

 - It also allows me to supervise the use of the cortisone and examine their skin to be sure there are no signs of early cortisone side-effects.